EB 1-3 International Executives and Managers

 Eligibility:

-The EB -1-3 immigrant status is reserved for international executives and managers who have worked for at least one year as an executive or manager for an international company during the last three years.
-The work must have been performed outside of the United States and is counted in the aggregate.
-Additionally, the qualifying position must have been performed for a company that is related to the company that will employ the executive or manager in the United States.
+The EB -1-3 immigrant status is reserved for multinational executives and managers who have worked for at least one year as an executive or manager for an international company during the last three years.
+The qualifying work must have been performed outside of the United States and must have been performed for a company that is related to the company that will employ the executive or manager in the United States.

 Eligible immigrants do not need to complete a a labor certification.
 However, the United States business must have been in existence for at least one year before filling the petition.